logo

 Step 3: Set Priority Level for All Issues to Reflect Value Delivery

-Consistent prioritization of backlog issues is a must.
+Consistent prioritization of product backlog issues is a must.
 The issues with the highest value delivery should be prioritized over the others.

 You can either drag and drop issues to arrange them by priority or you can set priority manually by clicking on an issue and choosing the appropriate level.